Hoya

 Infrared (IR): For infrared photography with DSLRs or film, blocks visible light.

-Macro/Close-up: Shorten the working distance for close-ups.
+Macro/Close-up: Reduce the working distance for close-up shots.

 Filter Kits: Practical sets such as the HD Mk II IRND Kit (ND8, ND64, ND1000) or the PROND EX Kit for long exposures.